Jeanne Crain: 20th Century Fox

-Darryl F. Zanuck, head of Fox, gave Crain top billing in In the Meantime, Darling (1944), directed by Otto Preminger, where she played a war bride.
+Darryl F. Zanuck, head of Fox, gave Crain top billing in In the Meantime, Darling (1944), directed by Otto Preminger, in which she played a war bride.
 Her acting was critically panned, but she gained nationwide attention.
-It resulted in her landing the lead role in The Shocking Miss Pilgrim in October 1944, a musical film which was eventually made with Betty Grable as the star.
+It resulted in her landing the lead role in The Shocking Miss Pilgrim in October 1944, a musical film that was eventually made with Betty Grable as the star.

 Crain first received critical acclaim when she starred in Winged Victory (1944).
 She co-starred in 1945 with Dana Andrews in the musical film State Fair, for which Louanne Hogan dubbed Crain's singing.
 After that, Crain often had singing parts in films, and they were invariably dubbed, usually by Hogan.

 State Fair was a hit, as was Leave Her to Heaven (1945), in which Crain played the "good" sister of her "bad" sibling, played by Gene Tierney, both of whom are in love with Cornel Wilde's character.
 Crain became established as one of Fox's bigger stars—so much so that Zanuck refused to let her play the comparatively small part of Clementine in My Darling Clementine (1946).

 Crain and Wilde were reunited in Centennial Summer (1946), directed by Preminger, Fox's attempt to match the success of MGM's Meet Me in St. Louis (1944).
-More popular was Margie (1946), which displayed her ice skating ability when she and Conrad Janis danced around the ice rink while her boyfriend, played by Alan Young, slipped and stumbled after them.
+More popular was Margie (1946), which displayed her ice-skating ability when Conrad Janis and she danced around the ice rink while her boyfriend, played by Alan Young, slipped and stumbled after them.

-She made two films in 1948: You Were Meant for Me, a musical with Dan Dailey that may have included Marilyn Monroe's first film appearance; and Apartment for Peggy with William Holden.
+She made two films in 1948: You Were Meant for Me, a musical with Dan Dailey that may have included Marilyn Monroe's first film appearance, and Apartment for Peggy with William Holden.